andreuodena/epigenomics_master_uvic/README.md

 ## Candidate distal regulatory elements

-Only chromosome 1 was considered for downstream analyses.
+In this actiivyt, only chromosome 1 was considered for downstream analyses.
+Showing the following candidate regulatory elements:

 | Tissue        | Candidate distal regulatory elements |
 | ------------- | ------------------------------------ |